PAlexcom/mrda-lang/README.md

 License
 -------
-Do what ever you want to.
+Do whatever you want to.